-Accounts receivable are reported net of an allowance for doubtful accounts of approximately \$405,000 in 2022 and \$1,003,000 in 2021.
-Loans receivable are reported net of an allowance for doubtful accounts of approximately \$13,000 in both 2022 and 2021.
+Accounts receivable are reported net of an allowance for doubtful accounts of approximately \$489,000 in 2023.
+Loans receivable are reported net of an allowance for doubtful accounts of approximately \$13,000 in 2023.

 Inventory

 Inventory consists mainly of supplies and is stated at the lower of cost or market, with cost determined principally on the weighted average method.